rorymadden/jekyll-now/_posts/2016-07-24-tips-on-using-typescript-in-angular.markdown

 title: Tips on Using TypeScript in Angular
 date: '2016-07-24 14:35:00'
 tags:
   - uxdx
   - angular
   - typescript
   - web-development
   - martin-mcwhorter
+published: true
+banner: headers/Martin-McWhorter.jpg
 ---

 Martin McWhorter, a senior web developer with over 15 years experience in full-stack web development, discusses best practices and advantages of using Typescript in Angular 1.x.